IanWambai/Chowder/README.md

 ##Debugging

-+ You can use the tag "M-PESA REQUEST" to view requests and return codes.
++ You can use the Log tag "M-PESA REQUEST" to view any errors or exceptions.
 + If you get errors, look up the response code (which will be toasted and also logged) in the Developers Guide under Reference Faults.
 Find it [here](https://github.com/IanWambai/Chowder/tree/master/files/m-pesa_developers_guide.doc).

 ##Other Platforms